Making the step to find a counsellor and ask for help is a positive one.

 Depression, low mood

-Anxiety, Panic attacks
+Anxiety, panic attacks and phobias

 Relational and developmental Trauma

 Work related stress

 Low self-esteem and self-confidence

 Feeling numb, frozen and out of touch with your emotions

 People come to therapy for many reasons including anxiety, loss, anger or low confidence.
 Others may be experiencing relationship difficulties, or wish to better understand themselves and why they think, feel and behave as they do.

 Not everybody who comes for counselling has a specific problem.
 Sometimes people want to explore a general feeling that their lives are not quite right; to develop a purpose, and to learn how to make conscious and more authentic choices and decisions for themselves.

 You may wish to engage in a short term piece of counselling or on a longer, more in-depth presenting issue.
 Regularity is important and appointments are provided weekly.
 Please note that the amount of time required and the depth of change will depend on the circumstances you have encountered.

 The aim of my therapeutic work is to support you in: